Tanedo/Physics262-2019/README.md

 ### Pre-requisites
 Familiarity with linear algebra at the level of Physics 221 (Quantum Mechanics).
 No background (or primary interest) in particle physics, field theory, or abstract algebra necessary.

+## About PHYS 262

+Physics 262 is a graduate-level special topics course in high-energy physics.
+Topics change by year and instructor.
+The course may be taken multiple times for credit. ***Please register for this class***, by registering, you are encouraging the department and the college to offer more of these special topics courses in the future.

 ### Tentative course plan